Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Review of the counting of cylinders

 Note that our initial data are all defined over the complex numbers.
 We will now use non-archimedean geometry as a tool in order to extract geometric invariants from $X$.

 Let $k\coloneqq\C\llp t\rrp$ be the field of formal Laurent series.
 Let $X_k\coloneqq X\otimes_\C k$, and let $X_k\an$ be the analytification in the sense of Berkovich \cite{Berkovich_Spectral_1990}.

-Let $l$ be the number of irreducible components of $D$.
-Without loss of generality, up to passing to a toric blowup, we will assume that $l\ge 3$.
-Let $(\be_1,\dots,\be_l)$ be the standard basis of $\R^l$.
-Let $B$ be the (incomplete) fan in $\R^l$ consisting of $l$ one-dimensional cones given by $\be_1,\dots,\be_l$ and $l$ two-dimensional cones generated respectively by the pairs $(\be_1,\be_2), (\be_2,\be_3), \dots, (\be_l,\be_1)$.
-We have a canonical continuous map $\tau\colon X\an_k\to B$.
-Outside the origin $O\in B$, the map $\tau$ is an affinoid torus fibration\footnote{Recall that a continuous map from a \kanal space to a topological space is called an \emph{affinoid torus fibration} if locally on the target, it is isomorphic to the pullback of the coordinate-wise valuation map $\val^n\colon(\Gmk\an)^n\to\R^n$ along an open subset $U\subset\R^n$.} (cf.\ \cite[Proposition 3.6]{Yu_Enumeration_cylinders_2015}).
+We have an essential skeleton $B\subset X_k\an$ and a canonical retraction map $\tau\colon X\an_k\to B$.
+As piecewise linear space, $B$ is isomorphic to $\R^2$.
+Outside the origin $O\in B$, the map $\tau$ is an affinoid torus fibration\footnote{Recall that a continuous map from a \kanal space to a topological space is called an \emph{affinoid torus fibration} if locally on the target, it is isomorphic to the pullback of the coordinate-wise valuation map $\val^n\colon(\Gmk\an)^n\to\R^n$ along an open subset $U\subset\R^n$.} (see \cite[Proposition 3.6]{Yu_Enumeration_cylinders_2015}, see also \cite{Nicaise_Xu_Yu_The_non-archimedean_SYZ_fibration}).
 Our goal is to study the counting of holomorphic cylinders with boundaries on affinoid fiber tori.

 Consider a holomorphic cylinder in $X\an_k$, i.e.\ a closed annulus $C$ with two boundary points $v_1, v_2$, and a holomorphic map $f\colon C\to X\an_k$.
 Let $\Gamma$ be the skeleton of $C$, i.e.\ the path in $C$ connecting $v_1$ and $v_2$.
 Let $h\coloneqq (\tau\circ f)|_{\Gamma}$.
 It is a piecewise linear map from $\Gamma$ to $B$.
 We call $(\Gamma,(v_1,v_2),h)$ the spine associated to the holomorphic cylinder.